willshpt/ME433.Kitchen/recipes/GratinSavoyard.md

  1. Replace the Comté cheese with Gruyere
  2. Replace the circularly-cut Yukon Golds with longitudinally-cut organic Idahos
  3. Replace the yellow onions with shallots
- 4. Replace the "sturdy Rhone wine" with a cold "grocery store Chardonnay" _mady note: if he were to give a 2021 update it would probably involve "replace the 'grocery store Chardonnay' with 'lemon flavored seltzer'"_
+ 4. Replace the "sturdy Rhone wine" with a cold "grocery store Chardonnay" _mady note: if he were to give a 2021 update it would probably involve "replace the 'grocery store Chardonnay' with 'lemon flavored seltzer, or water or whatever, who am I to tell you what to do'"_
  5. Switch the oven to convection bake for the first 30 minutes and the last 10